Michael McGlynn, Composer & Artistic Director of ANÚNA.

 Michael's compositional language combines elements of Irish and medieval modality with a contemporary sensibility.
 This is fused with chordal clusters and a distinctive melodic awareness influenced strongly by traditional Irish singing (sean nós).

-His choral work has been commissioned, recorded and performed by ensembles that include Rajaton, the National Youth Choir of Great Britain, the Dale Warland Singers, Conspirare, the BBC Singers, Kansas City Chorale, Cantus, Phoenix Chorale and New York Polyphony.
+His choral work has been commissioned, recorded and performed by ensembles that include the BBC Singers, Rajaton, the National Youth Choir of Great Britain, Grammy-winning ensembles Conspirare, the Kansas City and Phoenix Chorales.
 Recent choral commissions include "Amhrán na Gaoithe" for Chanticleer and "O pia virgo" for New York Polyphony which appears on their Grammy Nominated CD "Sing Thee Nowell".
 He has written songs in many genres, collaborating with The Wiggles, Elvis Costello and with country music legend Rodney Crowell.
-His album "Close Ties", released 2017, features a song written with Michael and features Crowell duetting with Sheryl Crow.
+His album "Close Ties", released 2017, includes a song written with Michael and features Crowell duetting with Sheryl Crow.

-Michael's specific vision for choral music has resulted in the hugely successful Anúna Education and Outreach programme.
+Michael's unique vision for the development of choral music has resulted in the hugely successful Anúna Education and Outreach programme.
 He has led workshops, seminars and lectured on his music and the ANÚNA Methodology of choral performance all over the world including at the Shanghai Conservatory of Music and in March 2015 was invited to present a session dedicated to his work at the American Choral Directors Association National Conference in Salt Lake, Utah.

 He founded and stewards the highly successful ANÚNA International Choral Summer School in Dublin, Ireland each June.
 Michael has acted as Chairman of the Jury at the International Early Music Vocal Competition Canticum Gaudium in Poznan, Poland.
 He has been an adjudicator at the Tampere Choral Festival (Finland) and the Tolosa Choral Festival (The Basque, Spain).
 In 2010 he was a guest-judge and vocal advisor for Finland's version of X Factor.